cduvallet/concat_datasets/README.md

    - I think modify it, yeah!
 4. Process the dataset
 5. Grab relevant files...
-   - raw_trimmed.fasta
+   - raw_dereplicated.fasta
-6. Concatenate the raw_trimmed fastas
+   - dereplication map
-7. Process the concatenated raw_trimmed as if it were its own dataset, starting from RAW_FASTA_FILE
+6. Concatenate the raw_dereplicated fastas
-   - need to make sure that there aren't any duplicate sample IDs
+7. See how big that file is.
+Hopefully less that 4 G. If not... dereplicate that again!?!
 8. ???
-9. Estimate population from sewage.
-Fix batch effects.
+9. Fix batch effects.
 Profit.

 # Processing parameters